 Comedian defends decision to kick ‘breastfeeding’ mother and baby out of show

+Comedian Arj Barker defends decision to kick ‘breastfeeding’ mother and baby out of show

 American comic Arj Barker ejected a mother and her seven-month-old from his Melbourne show